Edgeborough School, near Farnham

 Good.
 The flexi boarding means that parents have the option to book their kids in for a night boarding.
 There’s a breakfast club option from 7.50am and an after-school club and supper also as an option.
 As you’d expect, there’s also an abundance of extra curricular activities, from computer coding to street dance.

-The school offers a restricted number of means-tested bursaries to appropriate pupils.
+The school offers a restricted number of means-tested bursaries and scholarships to appropriate pupils.

 WORD ON THE GROUND

 Edgeborough has a strong sense of community for both the children and the parents.
-Parents like that it’s not a push environment, and yet still sends a batch of well-rounded kids off to excellent senior schools
+It is one of the go-to prep schools for London leavers, parents like that it’s not a pushy environment and yet still sends a batch of well-rounded kids off to excellent senior schools.
+Our advice?
+Get your registration form in quickly as a number of year groups are already operating waiting lists.

 THE MUDDY VERDICT